CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/variables/referencing-variables/using-expression-editor.md

 ## Overview

+TODO: Replace refer with use when talking about variables

 The [Expression Editor][] is a text editor that allows flow developers to use simple [Expressions][] or complex code as the value of a block property, including referencing variables.

 ## Referencing Variables Directly